ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 given to the Transport Services system.
 For example, if reliable delivery was requested for a Message handed over before calling Close, the Closed Event will signify that this Message has indeed been delivered.
-This action does not affect any other Connection that is entangled with this one in a Connection Group.
+This action does not affect any other Connection in the same Connection Group.

 ~~~
 Connection.Close()